 If you have the

-Initially, the session variable takes its value from the
+time_zonevariable.
+Initially, the session variable takes its value from the global

-time_zonevariable, but the client can change its own time zone with this
+time_zonevariable, but the client can change its own time zone with this statement:

-The current session time zone setting affects display and storage
+The session time zone setting affects display and storage of

 displayed by functions such as

-converted from the current time zone to UTC for
+columns are converted from the session time zone to UTC for

-storage, and from UTC to the current time zone for retrieval.
+storage, and from UTC to the session time zone for retrieval.

-The current time zone setting does not affect values displayed by
+The session time zone setting does not affect values displayed

 in those data types stored in UTC; the time zone applies for